nervous-energy/connells-readme/README.md

 Teams change the world, and so my leadership strives to be 'team-first'.
 I try to optimise for teams at every level: by hiring collaborative people, by setting cultural standards for inclusion, insisting on candid communication, and by empowering groups to take ownership.

-Great teams are rare!
-Leaders need to set the right conditions, which is very hard, but the people in the team also need to put in the work.
-Bruce Tuckman famously developed the model of 'Forming, Storming, Norming, and Performing', which describes how effective teams evolve.
-I refer to it often, and encourage all the teams I work with to think about it.

 When it goes right, the results are amazing.
-Great teams embrace responsibility and accountability, they are hungry for challenges and move fast.
+Great teams embrace responsibility, accountability and ownership.
+They are hungry for challenges and move fast.
 Best of all, they celebrate their wins, commiserate their losses, and challenge themselves to get better.
-If you work with me, I expect you to be 100% behind the team.
+I expect everyone I work with to be 100% behind the team.

 ## Systems

 *__Optimise for alignment, not control__*

-At scale communication become harder, coordination tends to break down, and departments fall into silos.
-It is impossible to fully mitigate these challenges, and executives cause damage when they create more processes, rules and meetings in response.
-The way out of this swamp is to focus on alignment.
-Systems thinking is a valuable toolset to manage these transitions and build scalable interfaces that deliver the outcomes the business wants.
-Not everyone can know everything, but everyone should know the company's strategy and be armed with enough context to do their job.
+At scale communication become harder, coordination tends to break down, and departments can slip into silos.
+A common response is for executives to create more processes, rules and meetings... but this causes even more damage.
+The way out of this swamp is to accept that scale has tradeoffs, and focus on *alignment*.
+I coach teams to think in terms of [systems](https://www.youtube.com/watch?v=OqEeIG8aPPk), and build scalable interfaces that deliver the outcomes the business wants.
+Not everyone can know everything, but everyone needs to know the company's strategy, and be armed with enough context to be effective and create impact.